friends-of-presta/security-advisories/_posts/2023-08-28-deserialization-untrusted-data-CWE-502-part1.md

 A Smarty, Monolog or Symfony library's [Gadget](https://en.wikipedia.org/wiki/Gadget_(computer_science)) hydratation with a malicious payload followed by its deserialization can be exploited in multiple malicious critical usages.

+Until this present research, we did not have any known gadget on our ecosystem that can justify a CVE against `unserialize` usage.

 ## Summary

 * **Published at**: 2023-08-28